eclipse-iceoryx/iceoryx/doc/design/logging.md

    apply to other potentially expensive operations like the execution of a function call.

-4. Additionally, the minimal log level shall be configurable by a compiletime switch and everything below this log level should be compiled to no-ops.
+4. Additionally, the minimal log level shall be configurable by a compile-time switch and everything below this log level should be compiled to no-ops.
 With this, developer can make excessive use of the most verbose log level and disable it by default.
 When debugging, this can be turned on and help to find